andresitodeguzman/kunin/README.md

 - [ ] Parse everything in the head (OpenGraph, Twitter & other meta-tags)
 - [ ] Detect site main content

-## What's with This?
+## What is This?
 Currently there is no straightforward solution to actually parse webpages ala-Facebook.
 Various functions and crazy libraries can be cumbersome for many.
 Project kunin may be unnecessary but it aims to be that one-solution for all.
-A library that is one call away, no need to frustrate your self with setting up long functions.
+Kunin is a library that is one call away, no need to frustrate your self with setting up long functions.
 Write cleaner codes!
 Yay! 😍😍😍😚😚😚♥♥♥

 ## Basic Usage
 Import the library